 7) Even if the treatment is successful, the disease has probably done damage to the lungs, stomach, eyes, pads of the feet, etc. You will need to treat these symptoms as needed.

 8) If your dog has gone in to the neurological phase, you will need to pursue the newer treatment, which involves an injection into the spinal canal.
 Here are Dr. Sears’ notes on this advanced treatment.

 9) Please document your case.
 Take photos, keep copies of records that show your dog’s progression into the disease and into recovery.
 Post your stories to the Facebook page.
 We need these records and your stories to establish a track record of successes.
-We also track these stories of treated dogs on our website.

 If you want to help us further, join the Facebook group, invite your friends to join and if you have a Web site or blog, please add our links to your site.
 If you have a dog that has been saved, you can help spread the word by putting up a Facebook page about it.
 If you have a dog that has gone through the NDV spinal tap, be sure to add your experiences to our discussion board.
 What you learn may help other owners get their dogs through this ordeal.
 Also, you could help us A LOT if you would be willing to use your dog as a serum donor.